Changing the Filter Media in Home Water Filter Tanks: The Hard Part Is Getting the Old Media Out

 A useful tool for filling the tank is a media funnel; if you don’t have one, you’ll have to improvise.
 Before you pour in the media, be sure to close off the top of the riser with tape or a small plastic bag to prevent media from going into the tube.
 Pour in the gravel (if needed) first, then the media.
 In most cases you’ll end up with a tank that’s about 2/3 full.

 When the media is loaded, lube the o ring at the bottom of the control valve and the o ring inside the center hole of the valve where the riser tube will slide with silicone grease.
+Be sure the tank threads are clean as well as the threads on the control valve.
+Clean away any media that may have fallen into the threads.
 Screw on the head securely, but don’t over-tighten.
 Reconnect your plumbing and you’re ready to go.

 Most filter media needs some “soak” time after the tank has been refilled.
 A good soak and a good rinse before water is sent to the home will prevent filter media from entering service lines.
 Although there are many ways to start a filter with new media, a good practice that works well in most cases is fill the tank slowly with the valve in backwash position, give it a long soak, then, still in backwash, run water at half speed into the filter, gradually increasing the speed.
 Give it a long backwash to clear out media “fines” (small particles) before putting the control into service position to send water to the home.

 Media loads for most residential size tanks

 Gravel load for non-Vortech tanks is indicated.
 No gravel is needed in Vortech tanks.
 Some media (Filox, for example) are sometimes loaded a bit lighter than the list indicates.

 8″ X 44″ tank.
 10 lbs. gravel, 3/4 cu. ft. of filter media,

 9″ X 48″ tank.
 13 lbs. of gravel, 1 cu. ft. of filter media.